 Prospects after elementary school, early 1900s

 The scholarship - what was then the 11+ exam

 My brothers Jim and Ted started at the same elementary school as me, Silver Street School, they were both put in for the scholarship and they passed.
 I wasn't put in for it.
 I don't know whether this was because I was a girl or because the school didn't think I was good enough.

 Ted passed to a school at Lower Edmonton which was a type of grammar school, but I'm not sure whether it was called a grammar school.
 What mattered was that he passed the scholarship.

 When the results came through, the names of those who passed were read out in all the classrooms.
 When Ted's name was read out, it was by a mistress who had cause to dislike me, as no doubt she had been informed by the headmistress over the affair of my hair.
 She said in a loud voice so everyone could hear, "Florence Cole, your brothers will be ashamed to take you out in later life".
 You can imagine how I felt!
 The passage of time showed that it was not so, as my brothers were always there for me.

 The best school in the wider area - a fee paying/scholarship school

 Jim passed to The Latymer, which was a highly renowned school where the teachers wore gown and the girls wore navy drill slips and white blouses with two colour blue ties.
 In the summer, both the boys and the girls wore straw hats with the Latymer badge on the band.

-I believe that most of the children were paid for.
+I understand that most of the children were paid for.
 We were a working class family did not have to pay fees.
 However my mother could not afford to buy the badge.
 I clearly remember Jim going up to his bedroom and drawing the badge on the band of his hat and embroidering it.
 I get very sad when I think that he had to do that.